 This is perhaps one of the simplest yet most effective ways to measure the performance of employee recognition.
-By soliciting the feedback of employees, organizations can gain a better insight into the views and opinions of the individual members of the workforce about the employee rewards and recognition program.
+By soliciting the feedback of employees, organizations can gain a better insight into their views and opinions about the employee rewards and recognition program.

-It also helps to understand that the things they are doing are considered right and things that they need to improve upon to get better results from the program.
-The feedback can be taken through a questionnaire to be filled by every member of the workforce or even through one-to-one interaction with them through their supervisors.
+It also helps the organization to understand that the things they are doing right and things that they need to improve upon to get better results from the program.
+The feedback can be taken through a targeted employee survey .

-Another effective way of measuring the performance of recognition programs is to measure the before and after satisfaction levels of the employees.
-This can be done by conducting surveys where employees are required to answer questions that can help organizations access the overall satisfaction level of the members of its workforce as well as answering specific questions related to their views about the organization’s rewards and recognition practices.
+Another effective way of measuring the performance of recognition programs is to measure the before and after satisfaction levels of employees.
+This can be done by conducting surveys to assess the overall satisfaction levels of the workforce as well as their views about the organization’s rewards and recognition practices.